JackSlater777/JS---main-module/README_eng.txt

-The mod is a set of templates, plugins, options, fixes, and improvements configurable via json:
+The mod is a set of plugins, options, fixes, and improvements configurable via json:
 /Lang/jsmainmodule_settings.json